Perkedel/Lah-Mboh/INSTALL.md

     - SLADE 3. for Lump edits such as Textures, ACS, etc.
     - Sekaiju. for MIDI
     - Audacity. for Audio such as recording, edit, & conversions
-    - Laplace or VSCode. for Text IDE project
+    - Zed. for Text IDE project
 2. Start Editing

 ## Compatibility